extreme-datacloud/xdc-releases/source/releases/quasar/index.rst

 - CachingOnDemand

-  - improved Ansible recipes and new Ansible tasks for kubernetes and Centos7 baremetal
+  - improved Ansible recipes and new Ansible tasks for Kubernetes and Centos7 baremetal

 - Dynafed